xyproto/easy/README.md

 It can also be used to give applications increased I/O priority.

-## Why?

-This port exists mainly because I wanted to have a Go module for changing the I/O priority of servers written in Go.
-It was relatively easy to add a port of the `ionice` utility as well, once that was done.

-The Go executable is slightly larger than one produced in C, but might provide additional memory safety.

 ## Related projects

 * [ion](https://github.com/xyproto/ion) is a fork of `ionice`, in 326 lines of C.
 * [ionice](https://github.com/xyproto/ionice) is a Go module where the core functionality of the `ionice` utility has been ported to Go.

 `chill` uses the [`ionice`](https://github.com/xyproto/ionice) Go module.

+## Why

+This port exists mainly because I wanted to have a Go module for changing the I/O priority of servers written in Go.
+It was relatively easy to add a port of the `ionice` utility as well, once that was done.

+The Go executable is slightly larger than one produced in C, but might provide additional memory safety.

 ## Requirements